- Course type: Self-paced

 There are no prerequisites for this course.

-This course has been evaluated and transfer credit-recommended for 2 lower-division credits by ACE.
-To earn credit, follow these steps:
+This course has been evaluated and recommended by ACE for 2 semester hours in the lower division baccalaureate degree category.
+To apply for transfer credit, follow these steps:

 - Complete Business 121 by watching video lessons and taking short quizzes.

-- Take the credit-granting Business 121 exam on our site.
+- Take the Business 121 final exam directly on the Study.com site.

 |Entrepreneurship in the Economy||Learn about entrepreneurial characteristics and the importance of entrepreneurship in the economy.
 Understand the role of small businesses in the American economy and global market.|